nginx/unit-docs/source/configuration.rst

       # curl -X PUT -d '"routes"' --unix-socket \
              /path/to/control.unit.sock 'http://localhost/config/listeners/*:8400/pass'

-   Next, let's change the :samp:`wiki-dev`'s URI prefix in the :samp:`routes` array using its index (0):
+   Next, change the :samp:`wiki-dev`'s URI prefix in the :samp:`routes` array using its index (0):

    .. code-block:: console

       # curl -X PUT -d '"/development/*"' --unix-socket=/path/to/control.unit.sock \
              http://localhost/config/routes/0/match/uri

-   Let's add a route to the prod app: :samp:`POST` always adds to the array end, so there's no need for an index:
+   Append a route to the prod app: :samp:`POST` always adds to the array end, so there's no need for an index:

    .. code-block:: console